d1vshar/code2tex/README.md

 ```

 ### Folder setup
-Make a file named `order.txt` and specifies the order of code to be included in the tex file.
+Make a file named `order.txt` that specifies the order of code to be included in the tex file.
 Each filename with extension on it's own line.

 Example `order.txt`
 ```